 Yankees Cross the Potomac River

 During the afternoon, the Yankees placed about seventy artillery pieces on the north side of the river and began bombarding the Confederates on the other side.
-The Rebel artillerists offered token resistance, but the Yankees had them outgunned.
+The Confederate artillery batteries offered token resistance, but the Federals had them outgunned.
 At about 5:30 that evening, Porter ordered roughly 2,000 Bluecoats across the ford and forced the Confederates away from the river.
 During the fight, Pendleton panicked and rode off alone in search of help.

 Lee Redeploys Jackson and Hill